 The period after the Second World War in Switzerland was generally marked by a powerful economic upswing and major social changes.
 A more pluralistic Switzerland with a greater understanding for different faiths and ways of life emerged, and Jews in Switzerland gained acceptance as a well integrated minority.

 At present, approximately 18,000 Jews live in Switzerland.
 They lead a very active religious, cultural and social life, particularly in urban centres such as Zurich, Basel, Berne, Lausanne and Geneva.

 Jewish life in Switzerland has many facets.
 Besides religious and social activities it embraces cultural events, educational courses and schools.
 There are kosher stores and Jewish institutions such as schools and kindergartens.

-Most Jews in Switzerland are members of Jewish communities, most of which belong to the Swiss Federation of Jewish Communities (SIG).
+Most Jews in Switzerland are members of Jewish communities, 16 of which belong to the Swiss Federation of Jewish Communities (SIG).
 A few Orthodox and Reform communities operate independently.
-The two Reform communities of Zurich and Geneva are members of the Platform for Liberal Jews in Switzerland (PLJS).
+The three Reform communities of Basel, Geneva and Zurich are members of the Platform for Liberal Jews in Switzerland (PLJS).
 To ensure a unified voice on the political scene, the SIG collaborates with the PLJS on various political issues.

-Approximately 40 synagogues denominations ranging from Orthodox to Liberal operate in Switzerland today.
-Synagogues conducting services regularly are located in Zurich, Geneva, Berne, Basel, Lausanne, Lucerne, St. Gallen, Baden and Lugano.
-There are also nine Jewish schools functioning in five Swiss cities: Zurich, Lausanne, Lucerne, Basel and Kriens-Obernau.
+Over 40 synagogues and prayer rooms denominations ranging from Orthodox to Liberal operate in Switzerland today.
+Services are conducted regularly in Zurich, Geneva, Berne, Basel, Lausanne, Lucerne, St. Gallen, Baden and Lugano.
+There are also over twenty Jewish schools and kindergartens functioning in Zurich, Geneva, Lausanne, Lucerne and Basel.

 SWISS JEWS AND ISRAEL